 Cummins Westport natural gas engines can operate on CNG, LNG or biomethane that meets Cummins published fuel specifications.

-Customers should note that pipeline natural gas fuel quality can vary on a regional and seasonal basis.
+Pipeline natural gas fuel quality can vary on a regional and seasonal basis.
 LNG fuel quality may change if it is held in storage for extended periods of time.
-Consult your fuel provider on a regular basis to ensure that natural gas fuel quality, in particular, the methane number, meets engine requirements.
+Check with your fuel provider regularly to ensure that natural gas fuel quality, in particular, the methane number, meets engine requirements.

-Cummins Westport’s (CWI) website fuel quality calculator was using an SAE based Methane Number (MN) calculation (SAE 922359 Eqn 4).
-As of Nov 9, 2015, CWI's fuel quality calculator switched to a Cummins Proprietary methane number calculation.
+Before November 2015, Cummins Westport’s fuel quality calculator used a Methane Number (MN) calculation based on the Society of Automotive Engineers (SAE 922359 Eqn 4).
+In November 2015, this was changed to a Cummins Proprietary methane number calculation.
 The Cummins Proprietary calculation provides a more accurate representation of the true Methane Number of the fuel.
-CWI recognizes these two methods will result in different calculated methane numbers for a given fuel composition, but this difference is expected to be small and not likely change CWI's acceptability of most automotive natural gas fuel compositions.
+We recognize that the two methods will result in different calculated methane numbers for a given fuel composition.
+However, we expect that this difference will be small and will not likely change the acceptability of most automotive natural gas fuel compositions.

-If the calculated methane number of a specific fuel composition is just above or below the acceptable limit, then CWI should be contacted to discuss acceptability as hourly and daily variation in fuel composition will likely have a greater impact on the resulting methane number than the calculation method used.
-The Cummins proprietary methane number calculation is a numerical, regression-analysis based method utilizing an extensive set of experimental test data.
-While neither this data nor the resulting calculation can be shared, this fuel quality calculator can be used to determine methane number for a given fuel composition using this method.
+If the calculated methane number of a specific fuel composition is just above or below the acceptable limit, please contact us to discuss.
+Hourly and daily variation in fuel composition may have a greater impact on the resulting methane number than the calculation method used.
+The Cummins proprietary methane number calculation is a numerical, regression-analysis based method using an extensive set of experimental test data.
+While neither this data or the resulting calculation can be shared, this fuel quality calculator can be used to determine methane number for a given fuel composition.

 Using the calculator

 Fill in the Fuel Composition values so that the total equals 100%.
-The Results will be calculated automatically.
+Results are calculated automatically.
 Methane Number, Lower Heating Value, and Sulfur Content criteria must be met to pass a given fuel for a specific engine.